GiottoVerducci/rulebook2024/content.md

 played, regardless of the success of the action.

 > **ADVANCED RULES**\
-> If an effect **ends the action** after block resoltion, that makes the action end unsuccessfully.
+> If an effect **ends the action** after block resolution, that makes the action end unsuccessfully.
 > Actions that are ended are over: action modifiers and reactions cannot be played anymore.

 ### **Politics**